CrisisAntares/Raspberry_pi_pico_standard_program/README.md

 # Raspberry_pi_pico_base_program
-Codes are used in Raspberry Pi Pico.
+Codes are able to used in Raspberry Pi Pico.

 Switch.py needs pico, switch, resistor(3.3KΩ) and track.
 * This example code use 3.3K resistor.
-You can use others, but please do so at your own risk.
+You can use other owns, but please do so at your own risk.

 Wiring: